Slack Head

-Slack Head, sometimes written Slackhead, is a hamlet near Beetham, South Lakeland, Cumbria, England.
+Slack Head, sometimes written Slackhead, is a hamlet near Beetham, Westmorland and Furness, Cumbria, England.
 It is in Beetham civil parish.
 It is a purely residential area, with a postbox as its only facility.
 It is the location of a small shrine to Saint Lioba (or Leoba) built into a wall.
 The Fairy Steps, a natural staircase in a limestone crag, lie in woodland to the northwest of the hamlet.